nazar256/publications/guides/steam-deck-hibernation.md

 ## Hibernation works for some games but doesn't for the others

 Check if you have UMA buffer size 1G in BIOS.
 It may work better than with 4G.

 Could be that game uses too much memory, GPU memory does not fit into free space of system RAM and hibernation process bails.
-This should be fixed in linux kernel 6.18, but before that try to keep your game VRAM usage low, by lowering texture quality in particular.
+This should be fixed in linux kernel 6.14, but before that try to keep your game VRAM usage low, by lowering texture quality in particular.
+Overall make sure your games don't consume all available RAM.
+With OSD overlay stats you should see RAM + VRAM usage in total not more than 15GB.

 ## Wifi stops working after waking from hibernation, also the system wakes immediately after sleep